 Why does that matter?
 There simply isn’t enough friction between fabric and the sticky mat if there’s no fusible on the back.
 I’ve also tried to use fabric with the paper still on, and the fabric has pulled right off the paper while being cut, leaving the paper attached to the sticky mat.

 The second part of this step is to use a fray-retardant chemical on your fabric before cutting.

 Fray Check works the best, but those little bottles get annoying.
 I only use Fray Check for the most delicate cuts (such as butterfly wings).

 I also use Fray Stop, which is an aerosol.
-One can of Fray Stop will cover quite a lot of fabric, so this is what I use the most.
+One can of Fray Stop will cover quite a lot of fabric, about 35-40 square feet, so this is what I use the most.

 Terial Magic will also work as a fray-retardant, however it is by far my least favorite of the three options.
 My experience has been that Terial Magic leaves the fabric wrinkly after it’s dried.
 This is bad for cutting because each of those wrinkles is a section of fabric not attached to the sticky mat, which in turn can cause the blade to jump or skip and not cut correctly.

 I’ve treated each of the three swatches of fabric below with a different chemical.
 Notice how the brown fabric (which was treated with Terial Magic) is much more wrinkly than the other two.